swagercode/AnkiAutoImage/README.md

-# Disclaimer: Google Search API is just got deprecated but Nadeshiko is still good.
+# Disclaimer: Google Search API is now deprecated but Nadeshiko is still good.